algorithmia-algorithms/OpenForecast/README.md

 Notice the headers? **You only have to define headers when training a brand new model, the network file itself will store your headers to keep things simple.** Don't worry if all your csv data has headers, our algorithm is smart enough to figure that out!
 What if you don't have headers?
 No problem, the algorithm has default variable names to use if they're missing.

-Now that we have our data all ready, lets take a look at our [training parameters table](#trainingTable).

 Some important parameters initial training parameters to consider:
 * `layer_width` - Defines how much knowledge your model is able to grasp.
 It's tough to overfit with our data augmentation strategies so using a larger number here for challenging datasets can certainly help.